-Along with this request, any teacher or administrator seeking to carry a concealed firearm on school property shall also submit proof that he or she has a valid concealed carry endorsement or permit, and all teachers and administrators seeking the designation of school protection officer shall submit a certificate of a school protection officer training program completion from a training program approved by the West Virginia Department of Homeland Security which demonstrates that the person has successfully completed the training requirements for the Prevention Resource Officer Program (PRO) established by the West Virginia Department of Homeland Security Division of Justice and Community Services.
+Along with this request, any teacher or administrator seeking to carry a concealed firearm on school property shall also submit proof that he or she has a valid concealed carry endorsement or permit, and all teachers and administrators seeking the designation of school protection officer shall submit a certificate of a school protection officer training program completion from a training that the person has successfully completed the training requirements for the Prevention Resource Officer Program (PRO) established by the West Virginia Department of Homeland Security Division of Justice and Community Services.
 No school district may designate a teacher or administrator as a school protection officer unless that person has successfully completed the PRO training program.
 No school district may allow a school protection officer to carry a concealed firearm on school property unless the school protection officer has a valid concealed carry endorsement or permit.

-(iv) Any school district that designates a teacher or administrator as a school protection officer shall, within 30 days, notify, in writing, the director of the West Virginia Department of Homeland Security of the designation, which shall include the following:

-- (1) The full name, date of birth, and address of the officer. - 81 (2) The name of the school district, and

-82 (3) The date the person was designated as a school protection officer.
+- (iv) Any school district that designates a teacher or administrator as a school protection officer shall, within 30 days, notify, in writing, the director of the West Virginia Department of Homeland Security of the designation, which shall include the following: - (1) The full name, date of birth, and address of the officer. - (2) The name of the school district, and - 81 (3) The date the person was designated as a school protection officer.